OpenMDAO/OpenMDAO-Framework/docs/arch-doc/classes.rst

 Model Composition Classes
 ===========================

 The figure `Class Diagram of Core Classes`_ shows the classes that are the building blocks of a *model*.
 A model is a hierarchical structure with an :term:`Assembly` at its root.
-Within the :term:`Assembly` is a :term:`Driver` and some number of :term:`Components`.
-Also within the Assembly is a :term:`Workflow`, which controls the execution order of the Components.
-The Components have Variables, and these Variables can be linked to Variables on other Components.
+Within the :term:`Assembly` is some number of :term:`Components`, and a :term:`Workflow`, which controls the execution order of the Components.
+The Components have attributes that can be linked to attributes on other Components.
 An Assembly is a Component, which means that it can be contained within another :term:`Assembly`.
 This allows for the creation of hierarchical models with many levels of nested Assemblies.
+A :term:`Driver` is an Assembly that repeatedly executes its workflow until some condition is met.

 .. _`Class Diagram of Core Classes`: